 Choosing the right soil will give your vegetables a healthy foundation for optimal growth.
 Garden containers require a soil mix that has good moisture retention, especially during the summer, when you may be required to water several times per day.

 You may consider blending a compost mix with commercial container soil, and make sure your soil resists compaction.
 It is important to make sure that your containers have adequate drainage holes, which will help prevent root rot and allow air to circulate through the soil.

 Containers generally retain more heat and therefore require diligent, yet measured watering.
 When positioning your containers, take into account how much direct sunlight each plant needs, how dry the soil may become throughout the day, and your ability to maintain a watering schedule.

 Don’t forget to fertilize

 Due to containers requiring frequent, repeated watering, the fertilizer in the soil may get diluted faster than in-ground soils.
-Using commercial fertilizers sprays or fortified soils, and following the instructions specific to containers, will provide your plants with a healthy supply of nutrients and provide strong growth.
+Following instructions for commercial fertilizers sprays or fortified soils, specific to containers.
+Will provide your plants with a healthy supply of nutrients and provide strong growth.

 English philosopher Sir Francis Bacon once said, ‘God Almighty first planted a garden.
 And indeed, it is the purest of human pleasures.’
 Nothing beats the satisfaction of growing your own fruits and vegetables and sharing your surplus with friends and neighbours.
 Regardless of the season, growing in garden containers allows you to optimize your results and it’s easy to do.
 Growing vegetables in garden containers will give you plenty of rewards.